Saint Barthélemy: Aquafauna

 The marine life found here consists of anemones, urchins, sea cucumbers and eels, which all live on the reefs along with turtles, conch and many varieties of marine fishes.
 The marine aquafauna is rich in conch, which has pearly-pink shells.
 Its meat is a favourite food supplement item and their shells are a collector's item.
 Other species of fish that are recorded close to the shoreline in shallow waters are: sergeant majors, the blue chromis, brown chromis, surgeon fish; blue tangs and trumpet fish.

-On the shore are ghost crabs, which always live on the beach in small burrowed tunnels made of sand, and the hermit crabs, which live on land but lay eggs in water and which also eat garbage and sewerage.
+On the shore are ghost crabs, which live on the beach in small burrowed tunnels made of sand.
+Hermit crabs live on land but lay eggs in the water, and eat garbage and sewerage.
 They spend some months in the sea during and after the hatching season.

 Marine reserve

 Saint-Barthélemy has a marine nature reserve, known as the Reserve Naturelle that covers 1200 ha, and is divided into five zones all around the island to form a network of protected areas.
-The Reserve includes the bays of Grand Cul de Sac, Colombier, Marigot, Petit Cul de Sac, and Petite Anse as well as waters around offshore rocks such as Les Gross Islets, Pain de Sucre, Tortue, and Forchue.
-The Reserve is designed to protect the islands' coral reefs, seagrass, and endangered marine species including sea turtles.
-The Reserve has two levels of protection, the yellow zones of protection where certain non-extractive activities, like snorkeling and boating, are allowed and the red zones of high protection where most activities including SCUBA are restricted to protect or recover marine life.
-Anchoring is prohibited in the Reserve and mooring buoys are in place in some of the protected bays like Colombier.
+The Reserve includes the bays of Grand Cul de Sac, Colombier, Marigot, Petit Cul de Sac, and Petite Anse and waters around offshore rocks such as Les Gross Islets, Pain de Sucre, Tortue, and Forchue.

+The Reserve is designed to protect the islands' coral reefs, seagrass, and endangered marine species, including sea turtles.
+The Reserve has two levels of protection.
+The yellow zones of protection are where certain non-extractive activities, like snorkeling and boating, are allowed.
+The red zones of high protection are where most activities, including SCUBA, are restricted to protect or recover marine life.
+Anchoring is prohibited in the Reserve.
+Mooring buoys are in place in some of the protected bays like Colombier.